An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Experimental Evaluation

 \section{Experimental Evaluation}

-The framework is released open source, including all the hardware and software that comprise it.
-The open-source nature of the framework, as well as the adoption of standard languages ranging from SystemVerilog for the RTL description of the SoC and the testbench to C for the application and RTOS sources and Python for the flow scripts, enable the user to expand its capabilities and support novel SCA attacks and countermeasures.
-The goal of the proposed framework is not introducing new SCA attack or countermeasure techniques, but providing instead an infrastructure that implements the current state of the art and thus enables new research in the field.
-The experimental campaign described in this section aims to showcase how the proposed framework delivers an effective research platform for SCA attacks and countermeasures on FPGA targets.
-Section~\ref{ssec:exp_hwsw} lists the hardware and software required by the framework, Section~\ref{ssec:exp_setup} details the specific setup employed for the experimental evaluation, Section~\ref{ssec:exp_analysis} delivers an experimental analysis of the SCA techniques provided out of the box.
+The experimental campaign aims to showcase how the JARVIS framework delivers an effective research platform for SCA attacks and countermeasures on FPGA targets.
+Section~\ref{ssec:exp_hwsw} lists the hardware and software required by the framework, Section~\ref{ssec:exp_setup} details the specific setup employed for the experimental evaluation, and Section~\ref{ssec:exp_analysis} delivers an analysis of the SCA techniques provided out of the box.